You're reading the documentation for a development version. For the latest released version, please have a look at Humble.

 Interoperability is a good thing.
 Whenever possible (not all combinations will be practical), developers should be able to mix and match meta-build systems, including mixing their different aspects (i.e., use the building tool from one system and the API from another).
 Such mixing and matching is especially important when developers want to combine a large existing code base using one meta-build system (e.g., ROS with

-packages in one workspace, with dependencies going in both directions, so long as the builder tool in use knows how to build them both.
+catkinandamentpackages in one workspace, with dependencies going in both directions, so long as the builder tool in use knows how to build them both.
 The primary interface between packages (at least, CMake-controlled packages) is their CMake configuration file.
-So long as that configuration file follows the standard protocol (settingfoo_LIBRARIES
+So long as that configuration file follows the standard protocol (settingfoo_LIBRARIES, etc.), then it shouldn’t matter who wrote the file.
+It could be auto-generated bycatkinorament, or even manually crafted by a developer who wants to use plain CMake in her package, but still have that package depended-upon bycatkinoramentpackages.

 Use cases, with experimental implementations